harrykhlo/rugby_club/README.md

   - News Content.

 - Route of Member Update Personal Detail Page
-  The admin page is at /admin/news/add?clubid=`<club id>`&adminid=`<admin id>` of the site.
+  The Member Update Personal Detail page is at /admin/news/add?clubid=`<club id>`&adminid=`<admin id>` of the site.
 The club id and the admin id from the admin page are required to be given in the form of a GET request.

 ## Add New Member Page (is entered from admin page)